Zephyr™ 1.75mm Filament Extruder

 Z Lift 1x Layer Height 2x Layer Height 1x Layer Height

 Retraction distance: Length of filament retracted.
 It varies depending on the type of material.
-Be careful with flexible material, retraction can damage the filament and prevent further extrusion.

-Z-axis elevation when retracted (Z lift): Helps clear any blob or bumps in the print while fast traveling.
+Z-axis elevation when retracted (Z lift): Helps clear any blob or bumps in the print while fast traveling

 # Benchmarked Performance